 - You will build employable skills in web design and administration, as have many of our students using the highly popular WordPress platform.

 - You will join a community of scholars and activists who share their work with the world via websites and social media.

-We recommend WordPress for your digital scholarship as it best supports all three benefits above.
+We require WordPress for your digital scholarship as it best supports all three benefits above.
 There are simpler alternatives such as Blogger, commercial options such as SquareSpace, and trendy ones like Tumblr, but WordPress continues to be the industry standard web platform for good reason.
 For more information on WordPress options, see here.

-- Launch a new or use an existing website that belongs to you, which you will use for this and other ENVS courses.
-The site will be designed in a compelling manner for general visitors, and set up such that visitors can readily find your work related to this course.
+- Launch a new or use an existing website that belongs to you for this and other ENVS courses.